 - $6,000 stipend

-- Housing in a shared apartment with a private bedroom
+- Housing in a campus residence hall with private bathroom

 - Travel to and from Madison, Wisconsin